InterDigitalInc/CompressAI/docs/source/index.rst

 CompressAI
 ==========

-CompressAI (*compress-ay*) is a machine learning library for end-to-end data compression research.
+CompressAI (*compress-ay*) is a PyTorch library and evaluation platform for end-to-end compression research.

 .. toctree::
    :hidden: